+Professor Riccardo Massantini ccs_tae@unitus.it

-Professor Maurizio Ruzzi ruzzi.maurizio@studenti.unitus.it Location Via S. Camillo de Lellis, snc Tel.
-0761 357583 - 544 s.didat.dibaf@unitus.it Student Office Via Santa Maria in Gradi, 4 Tel.
+Via S. Camillo de Lellis, snc Tel.
+0761 357583 - 544 s.didat.dibaf@unitus.it

+Via Santa Maria in Gradi, 4 Tel.
 0761 357798 segreteriaunica@unitus.it

 The aim of the undergraduate programme in Food Technology and Oenology is to provide a strong interdisciplinary background in the food, wine and wine-making sectors, as well as training professionals and technicians who have appropriate skills to work independently at all stages of the supply chain, from production to consumption of the food and wine products, including the ability to ensure the health and hygiene safety and quality of products, as well as their storage and distribution.

 With a view to facilitate the acquisition of specific professional competences whilst allowing graduates to quickly enter the job market, lessons in class are combined with laboratory activities, educational tours, meetings with experts, a practical internship in a company and a final report which sees students apply their newly-acquired knowledge in order to interpret and evaluate a productive or research environment in the food, wine or gastronomic sector.